rodrigols89/studies/modules/algorithms-and-ds/modules/data-structures/trees/README.md

          - That is, the *recursive* or *iterative* methods *do not need to worry about (não precisam se preocupar)* where to start to pass Node by Node because we've already given them the starting point (self.root).
          - **NOTE:** If we hadn't passed the root/head of the tree here, anyone calling this method would have to pass the starting point.
 E.g. `insert(root, data)`.
      - `self.size += 1`
-       - As the "_insert_recursive" and "_insert_iterative" methods will iterate Node by Node in a *recursive* or loop way we cannot increment the number of Nodes in the Tree from them.
+       - As the "_insert_recursive" and "_insert_iterative" methods will iterate Node by Node in a *recursive* or *loop* way we cannot increment the number of Nodes in the Tree from them.
 It is interesting to increase this at the end of the else() block.
+   - **NOTE:** Finally, pay attention that this method just calls the methods *"_insert_recursive"* or *"_insert_iterative"* and does not return nothing.

+### Recurvive Approach

 Now, let's see how to insert a new node (data/key) in the ***Binary Search Tree*** using a *recursive approach*